kiishor/UML-State-Machine-in-C/demo/toaster_oven/readme.md

 ==========================

 ## State diagram
-This example demonstrate a hierarchical state machine of a toaster oven as shown below.
+This example demonstrates a hierarchical state machine of a toaster oven as shown below.

 ![Toaster oven: Hierarchical state machine](docs/Toaster_oven.svg)